-The requested budget of \$3.1 million will enable ACUS to undertake a full program of research projects and other programs aimed at promoting the unique goals of the agency's enabling statute.
+The requested budget of \$3.5 million will enable ACUS to undertake a full program of research projects and other programs aimed at promoting the unique goals of ACUS's enabling statute.
+ACUS will also continue to play an active role in implementing its recommendations.